afavaro/afavaro.github.com/_posts/2020-06-13-semantic-segmentation-inria-fastai.md

 {:class="image-pad"}
 ![U-Net architecture](/assets/images/semseg/unet.png)
-*U-Net architecture from the original paper by Ronneberger, Fischer, and Brox.*
+*U-Net architecture from the original paper by Ronneberger, Fischer, and Brox.
+The left side of the model is the encoder, while the right side is the decoder.*

 The leading Inria paper by Chatterjee and Poullis describes a U-Net like model architecture combining ideas from other successful CNN architectures: dense blocks and squeeze and excitation